TimMangan/MSIX-PackageSupportFramework/README.md

 The **develop** branch has the latest Release code.
 Make a private fork off the **develop** branch to make your own contributions to Package Support Framework.

 ## Fixup metadata
-Each fixup and the PSF Launcher has a metadata file in XML format.
+Each fixup and the PSF Launcher has a metadata file in XML format, which is used for some of the automated testing.
 Each file contains the following:

 * `Version`: The version of the Package Support Framework is in MAJOR.MINOR.PATCH format according to [Sem Version 2](https://semver.org/).
 * `MinimumWindowsPlatform`: The minimum windows version required for the fixup or PSF Launcher.